 What is a Philly Cheese Steak?
-Just in case you don’t know I’ll explain.
-A cheese steak contains sirloin beef cut paper thin and fried.
+Just in case you don't know I'll explain.
+A cheesesteak contains sirloin beef cut paper-thin and fried.
 The beef is then placed on an Italian roll (a hoagie/sub).
-Choice of toppings includes fried onions, cheese, mushrooms, pizza sauce (Pizza Cheese steak), lettuce/tomato (Cheese steak Hoagie).
+The choice of toppings includes fried onions, cheese, mushrooms, pizza sauce (Pizza Cheesesteak), lettuce/tomato (Cheesesteak Hoagie).

 Many of you know I work as a weight loss surgery dietitian.
 My patients are having surgery to lose weight.
 A tremendous lifestyle change is needed, so of course, there are foods that may have been a huge part of their life that now has to be limited.